Esri/arcgis-maps-sdk-java-samples/local_server/local-server-feature-layer/README.md

-# Local Server feature layer
+# Local server feature layer

 Start a local feature service and display its features in a map.